sandyrao/PoorMans_SCA-Preconditiontests/README.md

 To run the tests

--add *preconditions.jar* to your build path
--run Junit testcase PreconditionsCheckTestSuite.java
+-add *PreconditionChecks-0.x.x.jar* to your build path -run Junit testcase PreconditionsCheckTestSuite.java

 To run as a Jazz CLM precondition, run the JUnit test from within Eclipse.